 Energy Storage & Battery Backup Power

-The 4MW/8MWHh system at the Encore Boston Harbor resort in Everett, Massachusetts (5 miles from downtown Boston) will be powered by 2,548 solar panels allowing the resort to lower its electricity bills and power the 33-acre resort with 100% battery backup power in the event of a grid outage.
+Located 5 miles from downtown Boston, the 4MW/8MWHh system will be powered by 2,548 solar panels allowing the resort to lower its electricity bills and power the 33-acre resort with 100% battery backup power in the event of a grid outage.

 Rectifiers for Ballast Water Treatment